 What it was like to get a T-shaped bit of plastic shoved into my uterus.

 The morning of my IUD insertion began with me desperately driving across town to retrieve a sex toy.
 I didn’t necessarily want to masturbate, but I needed to.
 It had occurred to me the night before: fuck, what if penetration is forbidden following the procedure?
 I needed to finish testing the Velvet Thruster Mini prior to my trip to sex toy trade show ANME, where I’d be participating in an influencers’ meeting with the company.
-That was less than a week away, and the toy was stranded at my girlfriend’s house.
+That was less than a week away, and the toy was stranded at my partner’s house.

 Porn feels strange to watch at 9 am, but I powered through it like a professional.